 hours (excluding breaks, on call/ standby time, statutory leave and sick leave) and stipulates minimum breaks and rest periods on a daily and weekly basis.
-Time worked and breaks/leave taken must be recorded; a standard form is available for this purpose (see the Irish Statute Book signpost in section 3.10).
+Time worked and breaks/leave taken must be recorded.

 3.6.2 Annual leave and public holidays